Scavanger/inav/docs/development/Hardware Debugging in Win 10-11, Visual Studio Code - Method 2.md

 ## OpenOCD
 Now we come to the sticking point:
-Unfortunately, WSL cannot pass the ST link (or only via tools such as USPIP, see the instructions here: [Windows 11 - VS Code - WSL2 - Hardware Debugging.md](Windows%2011%20-%20VS%20Code%20-%20WSL2%20-%20Hardware%20Debugging.md), so OpenOCD must run on the Windows side, which is no problem since gdb and OpenOCD communicate with each other via TCP.
+Unfortunately, WSL cannot pass the ST link (or only via tools such as usbipd-win, see the instructions here: [Windows 11 - VS Code - WSL2 - Hardware Debugging.md](Windows%2011%20-%20VS%20Code%20-%20WSL2%20-%20Hardware%20Debugging.md)), so OpenOCD must run on the Windows side, which is no problem since gdb and OpenOCD communicate with each other via TCP.

 Tip:
 Only for OpenOCD you don't need to install xpm and node.js, just download the archive at https://github.com/xpack-dev-tools/openocd-xpack/releases and unpack it into a folder of your choice.